-- Exam Time Adjustment: If a scheduled exam time needs to be adjusted, the professor responsible for the course must email the Testing Center directly and confirm the change.
-Adjustments requested less than three days prior to an exam will be approved on a case-by-case basis and will depend upon the availability of space and personnel.
+- Exam Time Adjustment: If a scheduled exam time needs to be adjusted, the professor responsible for the course must email the testing center directly and confirm the change.
+Adjustments requested fewer than three days prior to an exam will be approved on a case-by-case basis and will depend upon the availability of space and personnel.

 - Incomplete Forms: Forms that are incomplete will not be scheduled.
 In the event that a form is turned in with missing information, staff will reach out to the student and/or instructor to complete the form.
 Only when all of the necessary information is provided will forms be entered.

 - Academic Integrity: Testing center staff regularly check in with students to ensure that the academic integrity of facilitated exams is upheld.
 Students should be aware that there are video cameras within all testing locations monitoring any suspicious activity.
 If student is caught cheating, the exam will be ended immediately and the instructor will be contacted.

 - Arrival: Please plan to arrive at the correct testing center at least five minutes prior

 to the start of your exam.
 If there are multiple students beginning their exam at

 the same time, it may take a few minutes to go through the check-in process.